-The "enhanced" mode provides the ability to retrieve OEM enhanced DTCs from most Chrysler/Jeep, Ford/Mazda, GM/Isuzu, Honda/Acura and Toyota/Lexus vehicles.
+The System Menu provides the ability to retrieve "enhanced" DTCs and Anti-Lock Brake System (ABS) DTCs for most Chrysler/Jeep, Ford/Mazda, GM/Isuzu, Honda/Acura and Toyota/Lexus vehicles.
 The types of enhanced data available depends on the vehicle make.
-You can also retrieve Anti-Lock Brake System (ABS) DTCs, access an "Oil Maintenance Light" reset function, and return to the Global OBD2 mode.
+You can also access an "Oil Maintenance Light" reset function, and return to the Global OBD2 mode.